erics118/front/README.md

 # front

-This is a macOS CLI in Swift to activate/hide apps.
+A macOS CLI in Swift to activate/hide apps.

 ## Installation